The Primary Care Project

 During National Primary Care Week, primary care advocates and leaders are encouraged to host educational events in their communities and raise awareness about primary care.
 There were almost 250 events across the globe during NPCW 2011, with many PCP chapter events among them.
-Check out highlights here.
-In 2013, UMass Medical school decided to expand NPCW, celebrating primary care throughout the month of October.
+Check out 2011 highlights here and 2012 highlights of our Voices campaign here.
+In 2013, the NPCW theme was "Step Up to Primary Care".
+UMass Medical school did just that by expanding NPCW, celebrating primary care throughout the month of October.

 National Nurses Week

 PCP celebrates National Nurses Week (NNW)

 each year because we are strong believers in the idea that working together in interprofessional teams is the only way to salvage primary care in this country.
 And the sooner we get the next generation of nurses, physicians, physician assistants, and all team members doing this, the better.
 PCP's celebration of NNW includes a range of content including webinars, Progress Notes